Nooberieno/DnD-Homebrew/content/classes-subclasses/cartomancer.md

 {% end %}

+{% subclass_feature(subclass="Zener Deck") %}
+### Mental Echo
+_6th-level Zener Deck feature_

+Whenever you succeed on a saving throw against a spell or effect that would read your mind, charm you, or frighten you, you can use your reaction to force the originator of the effect to make a Wisdom saving throw against your spell save DC.
+On a failed save, they take 2d8 psychic damage and have disadvantage on their next Wisdom saving throw before the end of your next turn.

+{% end %}

 ### Ability Score Improvement
 When you reach 8th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.